 10. Happy couples understand the value of space.

 They understand the importance of having space in their relationship.
 They know that Eckhart Tolle said it so beautifully, “Space is a unifying field of awareness in which you meet the other person without the separative barriers created by conceptual thinking.
 And now the other person is no longer ‘other.’
 In that space, you are joined together as one awareness, one consciousness.”

-11. Happy couples understand the power of self-love, self-improvement, and self-growth.
+11. Happy couples understand the power of self-love and self-improvement.

 They take the time to work on their own person, they take the time to better themselves because they know that by doing so, their relationship will also improve.

-12. Happy couples focus on the good traits instead of the bad ones.
+12. Happy couples focus on the good instead of the bad.

 13. Happy couples practice non-interference.